neur0map/ipcrawler-website/README.md

 ## 🎯 What is IPCrawler?

-IPCrawler is an **intelligent network reconnaissance orchestrator** that revolutionizes penetration testing workflows.
-Instead of manually running separate nmap scans, directory busters, and service enumeration tools, IPCrawler intelligently chains these operations with its breakthrough **SmartList algorithm**.
+IPCrawler is a **SmartList Engine - an intelligent wordlist recommendation system** for security testing.
+It analyzes targets and recommends optimal wordlists for fuzzing and reconnaissance based on discovered services and technologies, using its breakthrough **SmartList Engine**.

 ### 🔥 The Problem We Solve